Norms in sinogram space and stability estimates for the Radon transform: Filtering and Regularization

-We also calculate the proximal operator for the Sharafutdinov norm $\|.\|_{R_t^{s,p}}^p$.
-It is more convenient to use the $p$-th power of the norm rather than the norm itself.
+First, we calculate the proximal operator for the Sharafutdinov norm $\| \cdot \|_{R_t^{s,p}}^p$.
+Note that it is more convenient to use the $p$-th power of the norm rather than the norm itself.
 Evaluating the proximal operator involves minimizing

-where $\Fs$ denotes the Fourier transform with respect to the $\sigma$-variable and $v_{s,t}$ is the weight given in \eqref{vweight}.
-Note that the $|\xi|^2$ in this weight is the symbol of the Laplace operator.
+where as before $\Fs$ denotes the Fourier transform with respect to the $\sigma$-variable and $v_{s,t}$ is the weight given in \eqref{vweight}.
+Note that $|\xi|^2$ in this weight is the symbol of the Laplace operator.
 We thus implement the weight by using the 1-D Fourier transform of a simple second-order difference stencil $[-1 \ 2 \ -1]$ and evaluate $v_{s,t}$ accordingly.
-For the numerical computations we also included an additional parameter $\scal>0$ into $v_{s,t}$ that scales the frequency domain as follows:
+For the numerical computations, we also included an additional parameter $\scal>0$ into $v_{s,t}$ which scales the frequency domain as follows: